jonaseltes/jekyll-netlify-cms/_pageCollection/the-hackathon.md

                 The winning teams (drumroll please) were teams three, six, and ten, winning with their ideas: “Future-proof index”, “Swop-in”, and “Recruiter sims”!

-Check out their journey throughout the day below.
+                Check out their process throughout the day and hear them talk about their solutions below:
               type: text
       fontSize: text-sm
       type: cols2